- Home

 August is the official last month of summer, which makes it the perfect time to make the most of your garden while it’s still looking its best.

-The list of gardening jobs in August is typically shorter than in other months, but there are still plenty of ongoing tasks to perform that’ll help your garden thrive.
+The list of gardening jobs in August is typically shorter than in other months, but there are still plenty of ongoing tasks to perform to help your garden thrive.

 From deadheading flowering plants to repotting well-rooted strawberry runners, here are 15 garden tasks to focus on this month.